d2l-ai/d2l-en/README.md

 This open-source book represents our attempt to make deep learning approachable, teaching you both the concepts, the context, and the code.

-Our goal is to offer a resource that could (1) be freely available for everyone; (2) offer sufficient technical depth to provide a starting point on the path to actually becoming an applied machine learning scientist; (3) include runnable code, showing readers how to solve problems in practice; (4) allow for rapid updates, both by us and also by the community at large; and (5) be complemented by a forum for interactive discussion of technical details and to answer questions.
+Our goal is to offer a resource that could
+1. be freely available for everyone;
+1. offer sufficient technical depth to provide a starting point on the path to actually becoming an applied machine learning scientist;
+1. include runnable code, showing readers how to solve problems in practice;
+1. allow for rapid updates, both by us and also by the community at large;
+1. be complemented by a forum for interactive discussion of technical details and to answer questions.

 <h5 align="center">Universities that use D2L as a textbook or a reference book</h5>
 <p align="center">